alikatgh/qdsp-simulator/README.md

-# DSPsim — Educational, Clean-Room Qualcomm-Style DSP Simulator
+# Qualcomm-Style DSP Simulator

-**DSPsim** is a from-scratch, learn-by-instrumentation simulator for a packeted, predicated DSP core.
+**DSPsim** is a from-scratch, packeted, predicated DSP core.
 It is **not** Qualcomm Hexagon, and includes only an original instructional ISA that is Hexagon-inspired at the concept level.

 ## Highlights